 Roundhouse

-In karate, the roundhouse kick, or Mawashi Geri (回し蹴り), is a fundamental technique characterized by its circular motion, delivering powerful strikes to various target areas.
-It’s versatile and effective in both offensive and defensive scenarios.
+The Roundhouse Kick, known in Japanese as Mawashi Geri (回し蹴り), is a fundamental technique characterized by its circular motion, delivering powerful strikes to various target areas.
+“Mawashi” (回し) means “roundhouse” or circular, and “Geri” (蹴り) means kick.
+It is versatile and effective in both offensive and defensive scenarios.

 • Stand with your feet shoulder-width apart.